 Stories of hope, love and community weave through each Nala garment.
-Meet some of the women of Nala below and learn how your purchase makes an impact in their lives.
+Meet some of the women of Nala below!

 Bethlehem, otherwise known as Betti, is currently working toward her Women’s Health Degree.
 When we met Betti she was preparing to leave her schooling behind due to a lack of funds.
 Nala provides a living wage to Betti, covering her school and book cost.
 Betti is cheerful and always willing to help new girls with difficult sewing tasks and has been with our program for almost two years.
-Thank You for changing Betti’s life through your purchase.
+Thank You for changing Betti’s life!

 Before joining Nala as a seamstress, Kabul lacked community and safety.
 Now a member of the Nala team, Kabul has a safe and supportive community and earns a living wage.
 The other women in Nala have become like family to her, and she lives at the Nala complex.
 Kabul attends weekend classes at the University to continue her education.